kawhyte/owbuilders-website/src/pages/index.md

   section_id: hero
   component: HeroBlock
   content: "### for Residential & Commercial Buildings"
-- type: portfolioblock
-  template: portfolioblock
-  title: Our Work
-  section_id: latest-projects
-  component: PortfolioBlock
-  subtitle: If you can dream it, We can make it happen.
-  layout_style: mosaic
-  num_projects_displayed: '7'
-  view_all_text: View All
-  view_all_url: portfolio/index.html
 - type: servicesblock
   template: servicesblock
   title: What We Do